Hashimoto thyroiditis results when antibodies in the body attack the cells of the thyroid gland—an autoimmune reaction.

 People with hypothyroidism usually feel tired and cannot tolerate cold.

-The diagnosis is based on results of a physical examination and blood test.
+The diagnosis is based on results of a physical examination and blood tests.

 People with hypothyroidism need to take thyroid hormone for the rest of their life.

 Hashimoto thyroiditis often begins with a painless, firm enlargement of the thyroid gland or a feeling of fullness in the neck.
 The gland usually has a rubbery texture and sometimes feels lumpy.
-If the thyroid is underactive, people may feel tired and intolerant of cold and have other symptoms of hypothyroidism (see Hypothyroidism : Symptoms).
-The few who have an overactive thyroid (thyrotoxicosis—see Hyperthyroidism) initially may have palpitations, nervousness, and intolerance of heat.
+If the thyroid is underactive, people may feel tired and intolerant of cold and have other symptoms of hypothyroidism Symptoms Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
+Facial expressions become dull, the voice... read more .
+The few people who have an overactive thyroid Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
+Graves disease is the most common cause of hyperthyroidism... read more (hyperthyroidism) initially may be aware of their heartbeats (palpitations) or have nervousness and intolerance of heat.

 Diagnosis of Hashimoto Thyroiditis

 Thyroid function blood tests (measurement of thyroid-stimulating hormone and thyroxine and also measurement of triiodothyronine if hyperthyroidism is suspected)